jlab-hep/localdb-docs/docs/database_demonstration_install_db_machine.md

 > exit
 ```
 ### Grafana
-This is a web application to see contents of influxdb.<br>
+This is a web application to see the contents of influxdb.<br>
-Do the bellow command at once.
+Run the following command at once.
 ```bash
 cat <<EOF | sudo tee /etc/yum.repos.d/grafana.repo
 [grafana]